 Northants bring in Surrey all-rounder Matthew Spriegel

-Northants have signed the Surrey all-rounder Matthew Spriegel on a two-year contract.
+Northants have signed Surrey all-rounder Matthew Spriegel on a two-year contract.

-The 25-year-old has been involved with Surrey since childhood and made his first-class debut in 2007.
+The 25-year-old, who has been involved with Surrey since childhood, made his first-class debut in 2007.

 Spriegel told BBC Sport: "I've been impressed with Northants' ambitions and where they want to go, and I'm happy that they see me as a big part of that.

 Spriegel has been a regular performer in 40-over and T20 cricket for Surrey.

 That's undoubtedly central to Northants' decision to sign him.

 He's also regarded as a "thinking" cricketer - possibly a future vice-captain.

 "But it is sad to be leaving Surrey.
 It's a big family here and I'm going to miss it."

 Northants chief executive David Smith added: "Our white-ball performances over the last 18 months have fallen below both the club and supporters' expectations.